CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/mainOrIndex/app/router/userProfile/cardContainer/reelProgressCard/reelProgressCard.md

-# reelProgress Card
+# Reel Progress Card

+Component that renders progress bar representing percentage of 100 reel canon movies that user has currently watched

+## API Requests

+N/A

+## States

+- State for current user containing amount of watched movies in 'reel progress' sub array

+## Use Effects

+N/A

+## Event Handler

+N/A

-## State
+## Components

-Will be passed reel progress state from userPage and use it to render progression bar that simply subtracts amount of movies in reel progress from 100 to represent percentage

-No tab children, only one tab for this card
+N/A